 The assignee received responses to the auction marketing.
 Several parties performed due diligence on the assets, and one showed up to the auction and bid.
 The buyer prevailed at the auction, and the closing occurred 2 days later.

 Following the closing:

-This tale illustrates both how an ABC might mitigate loss and preserve going-concern value and certain practical considerations regarding navigating an ABC:
+This tale illustrates how an assignment for the benefit of creditors might mitigate loss and preserve going-concern value.
+There are certain practical considerations when navigating an ABC:

 Howard Korenthal is a Principal and Chief Operating Officer at MorrisAnderson and Associates, Ltd. He has over 30 years of experience assisting financially distressed and underperforming companies in senior management, interim management and financial advisory roles, and has been instrumental in over 200 turnaround and restructuring projects and complex chapter 11 proceeding.
 Howard has extensive…

 90 Second Lesson: What is a Chapter 15 Proceeding of the Bankruptcy Code?

 90 Second Lessons: The Mindset of a Real Estate Workout Lender